Death has a way of testing our patience. This was not the day we thought Nelson Mandela would die.

 Leadership scholars have written about lessons Mandela has offered the world except one which I do now.

 The man Mandela was wise enough to know what to do regarding religion.
 He never went to Vatican to ask for a grand cathedral and a Catholic university in Qunu.
-He never went to Saudi Arabia to ask for a grand mosque and an Islamic university in Western Cape.
+He never went to Saudi Arabia to ask for a grand mosque and an Islamic university in South Africa.
 Mandela knew that religion must be left to the clergy.
 He never excited anyone with an idea of an Islamic city with a mosque and a university.
 He never excited anyone with a semi Vatican in South Africa.